 The Collection is in the process of being photographed, cataloged, and archived.
-Beginning January 2019 various drawings series from the Collection will be made available for faculty and student research on the Artstor and JSTOR platforms at schools having an ITHAKA subscription.
-The Collection will also be launched on Omeka's platform in the same time frame - making the work available to curators and collectors.
+Beginning November 2019 various drawings series from the Collection will be made available for faculty and student research on the Artstor and JSTOR platforms at schools having an ITHAKA subscription.
+The Collection is planned to be launched on Omeka's platform in the near future - making the work available to curators and collectors.
 (See Joseph Stapleton Drawings Collection tab on this web site).

 Solomon resides in Newton Highlands, MA.
 He has two sons, one, a world renowned aquatic ecologist who taught Environment at McGill University and who is now a lead scientist at Cary Institute, an iimportant environment think tank.
 Solomon's other son is Senior Vice President at 12th Man Foundation, the funding arm of Texas A&M's sports program.
 Solomon has five grandchildren.